Dems and Media to Blame for Countless COVID-19 Deaths After Anti-Hydroxychloroquine Hysteria

-Last week, a new peer-review study of hydroxychloroquine’s effectiveness at treating the coronavirus was published, and it found that it significantly reduced mortality.
+Last week, a new peer-reviewed study of hydroxychloroquine’s effectiveness at treating the coronavirus was published, and it found that the drug significantly reduced mortality rates.

 And by significantly, I mean it literally cut the mortality rate by more than half.